peterdsharpe/Vortax/README.md

 <h1 align='center'>Vortax 🌬️🌪️🍃</h1>

-> **NOTE: this library is currently a heavy work in progress - expect breaking changes.**
+> **NOTE: this library is currently a heavy work in progress - expect breaking changes.
+Currently, this repo is in a state that may be of interest to aerodynamics researchers, but it's not yet packaged/versioned/tested with the intent of supporting end-users.**

 Vortax is a [JAX](https://github.com/jax-ml/jax) library for boundary-element representations of flowfields for fluid dynamics problems, where kernels may be potential flow singularities or otherwise.